abstructs/redux_todo/README.md

 function visibilityFilter(state = SHOW_ALL, action) { ... }
 ```

 These functions take in **todos** and **visiblityFilter** respectively.
-The cases where the state passed in is undefined is handled by the default parameter.
+The cases where the state passed in is undefined are handled by the default parameter.

 We can create a file to handle these reducers and create an object using **combineReducers** to package together our reducers.